 Visitors coming to Saint Lucia can expect to hear a great variety of music.
 With today’s modern technologies it is of no surprise that locals – particularly the younger crowd – are keenly in tune with all of the latest styles, stars and hits that are popular with young people nearly everywhere.

 But, of course, there are several styles of music of Caribbean origin that also are very popular in Saint Lucia which visitors can expect to enjoy.

 Creole is the oldest style of music heard here, and unfortunately, like many aspects of Saint Lucia’s cultural heritage, seems to be a fading art form.
 Creole is played by Chak-Chak bands that feature a violin, guitar, banjo (called a quatro) and a couple of African style drums called taboos, which are made locally.

 Calypso is a true Caribbean art form.
 The distinguishing feature of calypso is the lyrics which make social or political commentary on topical issues of the day.
 The music, which is secondary and must not get in the way of the statement being made, is usually of medium tempo with a rhythm and instrumentation that feels Caribbean all the way.

 Soca is a very high energy style that originated in Trinidad.
 The up tempo, straight forward pounding beat is designed to make it nearly impossible not to dance.
 The lyrics are secondary and may not seem to have any particular significance and often that is the case.

 Reggae, which originated in Jamaica and was made internationally admired by the late Bob Marley, remains a very popular music style in Saint Lucia and throughout the region.
 Reggae is generally characterized by an emphasis on the upbeats and its positive lyrical content, which is referred to as ‘conscious’ or ‘roots’ reggae.

-Dancehall (a.k.a.
+5. Dancehall (a.k.a.
 Dub)

 The origin was in the dancehalls of Jamaica where DJs would use a microphone to sing or rhythmically talk over the music.
 Rhyming, clever and seductive lyrics are the goal.

-Zouk is a musical style that made its way to Saint Lucia from the neighbouring French island of Martinique.
+Zouk is a musical style that made its way to Saint Lucia from the neighboring French island of Martinique.
 To the uninitiated, zouk sounds much like soca, but upon closer scrutiny it becomes apparent that zouk has a much more sophisticated rhythmic pattern that begs for an additional subtle sway in the dancing as compared to the straight forward hard-core pounding dance style of soca.

 Trinidad is credited with inventing and further developing steel pan as a music form.
 The pan instruments were originally made from old oil drums and haven’t really changed much to this day.
 Drums of different sizes provide the various pitched sounds – high pitched lead, mid-range alto harmony and low bass, etc. – that makes up the steel pan orchestra or band.

 At night, strong AM radio stations from the deep south of the USA could be picked up.
 The music they were playing was what now is considered ‘old-style’ Country & Western.
 Locals quickly developed a very romantic style of touch dancing to the music that is very popular to this day.
-Don’t be surprised if at a street party an old country song is thrown in between high energy soca and hip-hop favourites.
+Don’t be surprised if at a street party an old country song is thrown in between high energy soca and hip-hop favorites.